Athlon projects college football's top 25 teams for 2017.

 2. Ohio State

 Considering Ohio State returned only six starters headed into 2016, a trip to the College Football Playoff was probably a year ahead of schedule for coach Urban Meyer’s team.
 Despite losing a few key pieces from last season’s team, the Buckeyes are primed for another run at the national title.
 In an effort to jumpstart the offense, coach Urban Meyer hired former Indiana coach Kevin Wilson to take over the play-calling duties.
 Wilson’s arrival is good news for quarterback J.T.
 Barrett, as the senior begins 2017 as one of the leading Heisman candidates.
 A big concern is finding playmakers at receiver, especially after Noah Brown and Curtis Samuel declared for the NFL draft.
 Junior Parris Campbell and sophomore Demario McCall are two players to watch in the passing game this fall.
+Running back Mike Weber leads the way on the ground after rushing for 1,096 yards last fall, but true freshman D.K.
+Dobbins will be tough to keep on the sidelines.
 The offensive line loses standout center Pat Elflein, but guard Billy Price is expected to slide to the middle to fill the void.
 The strength of the defense will be in the trenches.
 This unit is headlined by All-America candidates Sam Hubbard, Tyquan Lewis and Nick Bosa, and rivals Clemson as the best in college football.
 Raekwon McMillan will be missed at linebacker, but Jerome Baker, Chris Worley and Dante Booker form a solid trio.
 For the second preseason in a row, uncertainty surrounds the Ohio State secondary.
 This unit lost cornerbacks Gareon Conley and Marshon Lattimore and safety Malik Hooker to the NFL.
 However, thanks to elite recruiting classes, the drop-off should be minimal.
 Junior college recruit Kendall Sheffield and incoming freshmen Jeffrey Okudah and Shaun Wade should make an instant impact, with junior Denzel Ward and safety Damon Webb back as the unit’s top veterans.
 Ohio State has to head to Michigan next year, but Penn State and Oklahoma visit Columbus.